daitomanabe/ofxGL2Webcam/README.md

 Requirements
 ---------
-GL2Webcam and openFrameworks 011 or better
+* GL2Webcam and openFrameworks 011 or better

+* required GLVersion == 4.0

 Installation
 ------------